marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

     C and Objective-C only

-  Do not warn if an initialized field with side effects is overridden when using designated initializers (see :ref:`Designated Initializers <designated-inits>`).
+  Do not warn if an initialized field with side effects is overridden when using designated initializers (see :ref:`designated-inits`).
 This warning is enabled by default.

 .. option:: -Woverride-init-side-effects